arif332/spark-tutorial/install/spark-install-macos.md

 ---

 ## Spark Installation in macOS environment
-This installation work followed in macOS Big Sur with intel cpu evironment.
+This installation work followed in macOS Big Sur in Intel cpu evironment.

 ### Check current java and javac version
 Check java version in MacOS.
 Required java version is 8 / 11.
 If java is not available then install it by downloaing from oracle website.